microsoft/Azure-Analytics-and-AI-Engagement/demo-step-by-step.md

 ![](media/05-45.png)

-5. Observe the import statements in the Notebook
+4. Observe the import statements in the Notebook

-**TODO 4** Not available in the environment

 > Most Python packages come pre-installed in Synapse.
 Libraries can also be imported, and custom packages can also be installed.
 >